gamesbook/pyprototypr/docs/advanced_commands.md

 # pyprototypr: Advanced Commands

-This section deals with some of the more advanced - and potentially more complex - concepts and options in **pyprototypr** - its therefore important that are you familar with all of the basic concepts presented in the documentation, have understood how its used via the various examples, and are comfortable with creating and using scripts.
+This section deals with some of the more advanced - and potentially more complex - concepts and options in **pyprototypr** - its therefore important that you are familiar with all of the basic concepts presented in the documentation, have understood how these are used via the various examples, and are therefore comfortable with creating and using scripts.

 ## Data Lists